Logo

 pip install robustipy

-Examples: A series of toy examples with which might be useful to get you up and running can be found here.
+Examples: A series of simulated examples which might be useful to get you up and running can be found here.
 A series of empirical examples which might be useful can be found here.

 Inspiration: We found great inspiration in the following three papers, which you might also enjoy reading: